Akash1430/POCPortal/README.md

 The API will be available at: `http://localhost:8080` Swagger UI: `http://localhost:8080/swagger`

+You can now skip to the [Database Migration](#5-database-migration) section to set up the database.

 ### 3. Production Setup (HTTP - No HTTPS)

 For production deployment without HTTPS.